Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Monique provides advice on a broad range of issues to clients, including those in the communications and digital media industries, with respect to Canadian regulation of broadcasting and digital media; public policy-making; copyright infringement; foreign ownership restrictions on cross-border media investments; CRTC licensing, renewal and amendment applications; distribution agreements; affiliation agreements; program supply and program production agreements; merger reviews; misleading advertising and claims substantiation; packaging and labelling; promotional contests; and consumer protection and disclosure requirements for e-commerce.
+Monique provides advice on a broad range of issues to clients, including those in the communications and digital media industries, with respect to Canadian regulation of broadcasting and digital media; public policy-making; copyright infringement; foreign ownership restrictions on cross-border media investments; CRTC licensing, renewal and amendment applications; distribution agreements; affiliation agreements; program supply and program production agreements; merger reviews; privacy and data protection issues; misleading advertising and claims substantiation; packaging and labelling; promotional contests; and consumer protection and disclosure requirements for e-commerce.

 In respect of pensions and benefits, Monique provides advice on regulatory and compliance issues; pension investments; pension plan design and amendment; and pensions and benefits issues in mergers and acquisitions.